ggVGc/cix/DEVELOPMENT_LOG.md

 **Timestamp:** 2025-06-19

-**User:** Make the functions in the Frix.Macro more similar to Elixir functions.
+**User:** Make the functions in the Cix.Macro more similar to Elixir functions.

 **Summary of Changes:**
 - Added new `defn` macro with Elixir-like function definition syntax